-The Achievement Co-ordinator for Year 7 and SENCO visit our feeder primaries.
+The Achievement Co-ordinator for Year 7 and SENDCO visit our feeder primaries.
 This means that there is consistency year on year with strong links being established between ourselves and our feeder primary schools.

 Teaching Assistants are assigned feeder schools and initially make the link by visiting local primaries to meet the students with the aim to support a successful transition.
 We have additional transition days for those students who are identified as needing extra support; if they are feeling nervous or vulnerable, for example.
 In the summer holidays we run a summer school to boost skills/confidence before students start the new school year.